 My father taught me great lessons about generosity.

 Every year, around the holidays, I watched him mix egg yolks, heavy cream, and chocolate syrup, with bottles of scotch and whiskey.
 His homemade Bailey’s Irish Cream was strong as heck!
 Just like him.
 He would take gallons of that high-octane stuff up to the courthouse and share it with his co-workers.
 It made him happy to share.
-And, of course it made everyone at the courthouse happy to get drunk on “Beaman’s brew.”
+And, of course it made everyone at the courthouse happy to get buzzed on “Beaman’s brew.”

 My father was filled with wit and sarcasm and he played the part of racist, anti-semite, and male chauvinist really well.
 As President of the he-man-woman-haters club, his annual superbowl party came with a list of rules.
 One was that women (or wenches, as he affectionately called them) were not allowed to speak during the football game unless they were asking the men if they needed another beer.